SummerS-tars/Practice_ICS/1_ClassNote/7_Linking.md

 which is an array which stores the info of the sections in the object file
 *(like name, size, address, etc.)*

-there are three pseudosections, can also be the value in the `section` field:
+there are three pseudosections, can also be the value in the `section` field(in the above structure):

 1. ABS
     symbols that should not be relocated